The Dream is over.

 Meanwhile, amidst much sensational and lurid media coverage, wild rumours began to spread.
 These were heady and strange times in Hollywood, drug use and violence were rife and all manner of crackpots, cults, biker gangs, mobsters and even Satanists were connected by the press to the murders.

-One of those arrested and released was Charles Manson, a lifetime petty criminal and budding musician who had been hovering around the periphery of the Hollywood scene since he was released on parole the year before.
+One of those arrested and released was Charles Manson, a lifetime hoodlum and budding musician who had been hovering around the periphery of the Hollywood music scene since he was released on parole the year before.
 Manson had befriended such luminaries as Dennis Wilson of the Beach Boys and Neil Young, both of whom felt the eccentric Manson had promise as a musician.

 The police investigation into the Tate-Labianca murders had begun to go cold when, in November, they made a crucial breakthrough.
 Susan Atkins, in jail for the murder of Gary Hinman, began to admit to various prison cellmates of her and other Spahn Ranch residents responsibility for the Tate and Labianca killings.